0xMeowdy/ethers-network-switch-example/README.md

-# React Moralis Wallet Viewer
+# Ethers Network Switch Example

 Example of switching connected network in react and ethers